 - Select your preferred date and time in the calendar.

 - Tap Send to schedule your message.

-If you don’t have a Samsung device, you can schedule a text in the native Android messages app (AKA Google’s Messages):
+If you don’t have a Samsung device, you can schedule a text in Google Messages, the native Android messaging app.

 - Write your message.